 The European market potential for soap

 Europe is an interesting market for soap, with steadily increasing imports.
-This offers good opportunities for exporters from developing countries, especially in the mid- to high-end market, as soap is increasingly becoming a luxury and gift item.
+This offers good opportunities for exporters from developing countries, especially in the higher mid-end market, as soap is increasingly becoming a luxury and gift item.

 Contents of this page

-In Home Decoration and Home Textiles (HDHT), there are several categories consisting of various product groups.
-The soaps in this sector are mainly more luxurious ‘raw’ and chunky soap bars.
+In home decoration and home textiles (HDHT), there are several categories consisting of various product groups.
+The soaps in this sector are mainly the more luxurious ‘raw’ and chunky soap bars.
 These are categorised under ‘home care and body care’.
+Nearly half of HDHT retailers also sell body and face care products, and about a third of them have noted a growing need for such products.

-This study uses the following codes to indicate trade in soap:
+This study uses the following codes to refer to trade in different types of soap:

 Table 1: Product codes